Carolina College of Natural Health Sciences

 Gritty, savory and a touch spicy, Grits with Okra, Cumin and Cilantro gets your day started with both comfort and invigoration.
 Early morning in the dusty, sweltering South begins with grits.
 In fact, the region from Virginia to Texas is referred to as the "grits-belt."
 This is where

-Is Grits with Okra & Green Chili Good for My Ayurvedic Diet?
+Is Grits with Okra & Green Chili a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Grits with Okra & Green Chili' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.

-Metabolic Nature of Grits with Okra & Green Chili
+Metabolic Effects of Grits with Okra & Green Chili

 Find Out More